 I study the situated practices and discourses of digital technology culture and innovation.
 This work focuses on how digital technologies are designed, produced, distributed, and used in various contexts across parts of Africa, China, and the United States.
 I take a primarily critical approach, informed by cultural, feminist, and postcolonial studies and speak to an interdisciplinary audience across Communication & Media Studies, Human-Computer Interaction (HCI), and Science & Technology Studies (STS).

-One line of research focuses on tech entrepreneurship, making, and transnational collaborations within 'innovation culture'.
+Currently, I'm focusing on tech entrepreneurship, making, and transnational collaborations within 'innovation culture'.
 I've conducted ethnographic work with entrepreneurs, startups, and tech hubs in Ghana, Ethiopia, Kenya, the south of China, and Silicon Valley.
 I have an ongoing project on collaborations between African and Chinese entrepreneurs and another on African techies in innovation hubs like Silicon Valley and Shenzhen.
-I'm currently working on a book about tech entrepreneurship as a mode of living and space of work in Ghana.
+I'm writing my first monograph on tech entrepreneurship as a mode of living and space of work in Ghana.

 My research has has been supported by the National Science Foundation (NSF), ProQuest, the University of Michigan, and the University of Massachusetts, Amherst.

 Keywords: tech entrepreneurship, digital technology, innovation, design, production, Africa, China, networked radio